 Can You Take a Builder to Court Without a Contract?

 Taking a builder to court without a contract is not out of the question.
-You just need to organize your facts and ensure that any proof you can provide will stand up in court.
+You just need to organise your facts and ensure that any proof you can provide will stand up in court.
 This happens more often than you might think.
 Unfortunately, many people believe that they have no legal recourse without a written contract and give up their rights without even attempting to resolve the situation.

 Is a written contract mandatory?